ludocode/onramp/core/cci/1-opc/README.md

+## Similarities to cci/0

+Some parts of this compiler are implemented the same as the previous stage.
+The [documentation for cci/0](../0-omc/) should be read first as it applies to cci/1 as well.

+In particular:

+- The lexer uses the same letter constants for token types, and the same global variables and functions for parsing tokens.
+This lexer is virtually identical to that of the previous stage.

+- The expression evaluation algorithm is the same.
+All values are spilled to the stack at all times.
+(Some functions have slightly different names and behaviour, e.g. `compile_dereference_if_lvalue()` vs. `compile_lvalue_to_rvalue()`.
+These inconsistencies need to be cleaned up.)

+- Local variables form a stack the same as the previous stage.
+The only difference is that structs and arrays have been added which can span multiple words.
+Each variable's size is simply rounded up to a multiple of the word size.

+- The function generator is exactly the same.
+It emits the function body in a static symbol, then emits a trampoline that performs the preamble, then emits string literals.

 ## Types

 The opC type system has `char`, `short`, `int`, `long` (as an alias of `int`), `void`, `struct`, `union`, `enum`, pointers and arrays.
 However, it has no function pointers, no multi-dimensional arrays, and no pointers to arrays.
 Additionally, the `const` and `volatile` qualifiers are ignored.